Slave River: Course

 The river is 434 km long and has a cumulative drainage area of 616400 km2.

 Portage and navigation

 Prior to the extension of railway service to Hay River, Northwest Territories, a river port on Great Slave Lake, cargo shipment on the Slave River was an important transport route.
 Locally built wooden vessels were navigating the river into the late 19th century.
 The rapids required a portage of 16 mi.

-Tractors were imported from Germany to assist in hauling goods around the rapids.
+Tractors were imported from Germany to assist in the transport of goods around the rapids.
 Tugs and barges of the Northern Transportation Company's "Radium Line" were constructed in the south and disassembled.
 The parts were then shipped by rail to Waterways, Alberta, shipped by barge to the portage, and portaged to the lower river for reassembly, where they could navigate most of the rest of the extensive Mackenzie River basin.